ronchun7392/ainews/_posts/2025-09-10-Claude-unsubscribe.md

 Claude's major crisis is not due to recent unethical practices, but rather a problem with the product itself.

-AI engineers have taken the lead in calling for everyone to unsubscribe (PoS here refers to Piece of Shit, which is a lump!)! [ 💩]
+AI engineers have taken the lead in calling for everyone to unsubscribe (PoS here refers to Piece of Shit, which is a lump!)

 ![图片](/style/image/2025-09-10-2/1.pnd)

 There are only over 2000 likes, and many have actually unsubscribed.